Enter Bird's Name in Search Box:

 |5" 12.7cm||8" 20.3cm||0.35oz 9.9g||Phylloscopidae||Phylloscopus borealis|

-Distribution: Seen only in Alaska except on very rare occasions, when it is seen in the southern states bordering the Pacific Ocean.
-Nests along the western side of Alaska with an extension reaching into the Fairbanks area.
+Distribution: The Arctic Warbler is seen only in Alaska except on some very rare occasions.
+When it is seen in the southern states bordering the Pacific Ocean.
+It nests along the western side of Alaska with an extension reaching eastward into the Fairbanks area.
 Can be view along the Denali Highway.
 The Kamchatka Leaf Warbler is a spit from the Arctic Warbler, both bird speciess are similar to each other.